Guidance for Landfill Operators

 +

-Landfill Operators (LOs) and Contributing Third Parties (CTPs) are prohibited from receiving any special benefits from their contributions to a project that others do not receive.
-A "Unique Benefit" refers to any advantage or profit that LOs or CTPs gain, which exceeds what would be available to any other member of the public who might visit, use, or enjoy the project, or engage with the Environmental Body (EB).
+Landfill Operators (LOs) and Contributing Third Parties (CTPs) cannot receive any special benefits from their contributions that others do not get.
+A "Unique Benefit" means any extra advantage or profit LOs or CTPs gain beyond what the general public would receive.

-Once an LO or CTP contributes to a project, they are permanently classified as a contributor to that EB's project and thus cannot receive any special benefits from any of the EB’s future expenditures.
+Once an LO or CTP contributes to a project, they are always considered a contributor and cannot receive special benefits from any of the EB’s future spending.